FreeBeerGames/Solobot/Docs/Normal Mapping/nvidia_normal_mapping.md

 ## So What Is It?

-A **normal map** is nothing more than a regular RGB image.
-In order to understand how it is used to create more detailed visuals in games you have to know how Lamertian (diffuse) lighting is calculated across a surface.
+A normal map is nothing more than a regular RGB image.
+In order to understand how it is used to create more detailed visuals in games you have to know how Lambertian (diffuse) lighting is calculated across a surface.

-In order to calculate the **diffuse lighting** for a particular point on a surface given the position of a light source you take the dot product of the vector from the point to the light source and the normal vector from the surface at that point.
-In other words, if we have a light source at the point represented by vector **L**, and we have a point on a surface at **P** with a normal vector from the surface at that point of **N** then the intensity of the light source at that point is calculated as:
+In order to calculate the diffuse lighting for a particular point on a surface given the position of a light source you take the dot product of the vector from the point to the light source and the normal vector from the surface at that point.
+In other words, if we have a light source at the point represented by vector L, and we have a point on a surface at P with a normal vector from the surface at that point of N then the intensity of the light source at that point is calculated as:

- * `i` = (**L** - **P**) &middot; **N**
+ &nbsp;&nbsp;&nbsp;&nbsp; `i` = (**L** - **P**) &middot; **N**

-This intensity `i` will always be a value between 0 and 1, with a maximum value representing 100% intesity and a value of 0 representing no lighting from that source.
+This intensity `i` will always be a value between 0 and 1, with a maximum value representing 100% intensity and a value of 0 representing no lighting from that source.
 The intensity will be 1 if the normal vector and the vector from the point and two the light source are the same direction.
 If the two vectors are orthogonal (perpendicular) to one another then the value will be 0.

 A normal map is an RGB image for which the red, green, and blue channels at a particular pixel represent the normal vector for the surface point at which that texture coordinate is applied in the game.
 The R, G, and B channels hold a single byte value between 0 and 255 for each color and each value represents the X, Y, and Z coordinates of the normal vector respectively for that particular pixel.
 When a normal map is applied, the normal vectors from the normal map are used in place of the actual normal vectors from the geometry of the object to which the texture and normal map are applied.

 In the case of the crate shown above, instead of the crate only having 6 different normal vectors for which lighting will be varied, using normal mapping there is a different normal for each pixel of the crate shown which is used to calculate the lighting.
 The following normal map is the one used to create the details shown in the after image above, at each pixel the different RGB values determine the normal vector which will be used in the lighting calculations for that particular pixel on the texture to which the map is applied.